Dysmorphia

 Patients may perceive a problem in the appearance of various body parts.
 The most common defects involve skin, hair, and teeth.
 For some patients, a sense of lack of symmetry in selected body areas is crucial.
 Thoughts related to defects are experienced as repetitive, intrusive, unwanted, and difficult to control.

-Repetitive Behaviors Related To Appearance
+Repetitive Behaviors Related to Appearance

 Secondarily, people with body dysmorphia engage in compulsive activitiesTrusted Source to hide or mask the defect.
 Such activities include applying and constantly touching up makeup.
 People with body dysmorphia are also noted to compare their appearance with other people frequently or to check their appearance in mirrors excessively.
 People with dysmorphia also often confront their problems with other people, seeking validation from them.